 Two-Handed.
-This weapon requires two hands to use.
+This weapon requires two hands when you attack with it.

 Versatile.
 This weapon can be used with one or two hands.
 A damage value in parentheses appears with the property-the damage when the weapon is used with two hands to make a melee attack.